BigDataBoutique/presto-cloud-deploy/terraform-aws/README.md

 Outputs:

+clients-admin-password = [
+  "********",
+]
+clients-lb-dns = [
+  "example-presto-client-lb-1234567890.eu-west-1.elb.amazonaws.com",
+]
-coordinator-lb-dns = internal-test-presto-lb-963348710.eu-central-1.elb.amazonaws.com
+coordinator-lb-dns = [
+  "example-presto-lb-1234567890.eu-west-1.elb.amazonaws.com",
+]
 ```

 Note `coordinator-lb-dns` - that's your entry point to the Presto cluster.
+All
-All queries should go to that URL, and the Presto UI accessible at that address as well (port 8080).
+queries should go to that URL, and the Presto UI accessible at that address as
+well (port 8080).

+To enter the UI you pass the `clients-admin-password` as the user name and don't
+set a password.

 ### Look around